tibber/Tibber.SDK.NET/README.md

 Authorization
 -------------
-You must have Tibber account at access our API.
+You must have a Tibber account to access our API.
 Access token can be generated at https://developer.tibber.com.

 Usage
 -------------